walter-cavinaw/EveWebTrading/README.md

 EveWebTrading
 =============

-A trading engine designed to match orders to buy or sell items.
+A trading engine designed to match orders to buy or sell shares.